luketokheim/skye/README.md

 networking and protocol aspects for you.

-The service runs one thread for all network I/O. For blocking or long running synchronous tasks inside your C++ function your must provide a worker thread pool to prevent blocking the networking coroutines.
+The service runs one thread for all network I/O. For blocking or long running synchronous tasks inside your C++ function your may want to provide a worker thread pool to prevent blocking the networking coroutines.

 This service is intended to run behind a reverse proxy that terminates TLS and maps requests to this application.
 I am using it on Google Cloud Run but other